sshine/datamatik.blog/content/about.md

 The least controversial reason is that my father was also a teacher.

 But since I have vowed to not be like him in all ways, becoming a teacher was also a choice.
-I first had the chance on my 2nd year of university when there was a shortage of 1st semester programming teaching assistants.
-I didn't apply because I felt students were better off with more senior students.
-But I had got a top grade, and functional programming was my favorite subject by then, so the professor took a chance and made me responsible for facilitating classroom exercise sessions.
-I never had a more successful run than my first, because I had to compensate for lack of teaching experience with effort, and I wasn't far from having just taken the class myself.
+I first tried to teach on my 2nd year of university when there was a shortage of 1st semester functional programming teaching assistants (TAs).

+I didn't apply because I felt students were better off with more senior TAs.
+But I had got a top grade, and functional programming was my favorite subject by then, so the professor took a chance.

 Having been a teaching assistant throughout and beyond my university time shaped me a lot:
 - Facilitating a classroom is a great motivator to show up on time.
 - Presenting something in front of people is a great motivator to learn.
-- You're not supposed to know everything, you're supposed to demonstrate learning.
+- You're not supposed to know everything.

-Teaching university students who were often much smarter than myself, and sometimes much better than me at the taught subjects prior to their first class, created a sense of humility that has also shaped me since: I cannot guarantee to be the best at what I teach, or even the best teacher in the classroom, but I can, without much competition, be the most transparent learner.
+Teaching university students who were often much smarter than myself, and sometimes much better than me at the taught subjects prior to their first class, created a sense of humility that I stille have: I cannot guarantee to be the best at what I teach, or even the best teacher in the classroom, but I can, without much competition, be the most transparent learner.

 ## Why work as a teacher at this point in life?